nottrobin/maas-docs/en/installconfig-partitions.md

 }
 ```

 ## Restrictions

-There are only a couple of restrictions that exists in the storage
-configuration.
-These restrictions are only in place because they are known to
-not allow a successful deployment.
+There are only a couple of restrictions that exists in the storage configuration.
+These restrictions are only in place because they are known to not allow a successful deployment.

 -   An EFI partition is required to be on the boot disk for UEFI.
 -   You cannot place partitions on logical volumes.
 -   You cannot use a logical volume as a Bcache backing device.

 <!-- LINKS -->

-[block-devices]: installconfig-block.md